cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 {:cddl}

-### Annotations .cbor and .cborseq
+### Control operators .cbor and .cborseq

-A `.cbor` annotation on a byte string indicates that the byte string carries a CBOR encoded data item.
+A `.cbor` control on a byte string indicates that the byte string carries a CBOR encoded data item.
 Decoded, the data item matches the type given as the right-hand side argument (type1 in the following example).